taraak/mp5-fall2015/README.md

 In addition to these aspects, the problem also touches upon rudimentary methods for statistical inference and learning.

+### Logistics

++ This assignment should be completed in teams of two.
++ You should submit your work by December 5, 12 noon.
++ Details for Gradescope submission will be posted shortly.
++ A demo during the week of November 30 in the lab session is preferred.
+If this is not possible then you may need to schedule a demo after December 5 with a TA.

 ### Background

 For this machine problem, you will work with an excerpt from the [Yelp Academic Dataset](https://www.yelp.com/academic_dataset).
 Specifically, you will work with data (in [JSON](https://en.wikipedia.org/wiki/JSON) format) on restaurants, and this data includes information about some restaurants, reviews of the restaurants, and user information (for those contributing reviews).